-We have also agreed to pay the underwriter a tail fee equal to the cash and warrant compensation in this offering if any investor which the underwriter contacted or introduced us to during the term of the underwriter's engagement (other than investors who have a pre-existing relationship with us) provides us with further capital in a public or private offering or capital raising transaction and such offering or transaction is consummated during the sixmonth period following termination or expiration of that certain engagement letter, dated October 12, 2018, entered into between us and the underwriter.
+We have also agreed to pay the underwriter a tail fee equal to the cash and warrant compensation in this offering if any investor which the underwriter contacted or introduced us to during the term of the underwriter's engagement (other than investors who have a pre-existing relationship with us) provides us with further capital in a public or private offering or capital raising transaction and such offering or transaction is consummated during the sixmonth period following termination or expiration of that certain engagement letter, dated October 12, 2018, entered into between us and the underwriter (the "Engagement L etter").

-In addition, we have agreed to issue to the underwriter warrants (the "Underwriter's Warrants") to purchase up to 290,405 shares of common stock, which represents 5% of the aggregate number of shares of common stock and pre-funded warrants sold in this offering (including the number of shares of common stock issuable upon exercise of the option to purchase additional securities), at an exercise price of \$ per share (representing 125% of the public offering price per share of common stock to be sold in this offering).
-The Underwriter's Warrants will be exercisable immediately and shall expire five years following the effective date of this offering.
-Pursuant to FINRA Rule 5110(g), the Underwriter's Warrants and any shares issued upon exercise of the Underwriter's Warrants shall not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the date of effectiveness or commencement of sales of this offering, except the transfer of any security: (i) by operation of law or by reason of our reorganization; (ii) to any FINRA member firm participating in the offering and the officers or partners thereof, if all securities so transferred remain subject to the lock-up restriction set forth above for the remainder of the time period; (iii) if the aggregate amount of our securities held by the underwriter or related persons do not exceed 1% of the securities being offered; (iv) that is beneficially owned on a pro-rata basis by all equity owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and the participating members in the aggregate do not own more than 10% of the equity in the fund; or (v) the exercise or conversion of any security, if all securities remain subject to the lock-up restriction set forth above for the remainder of the time pe
+We have agreed to issue to the underwriter warrants (the "Underwriter's Warrants") to purchase a number of shares of our common stock equal to 5.0% of the aggregate number of shares of common stock (i) included within the units, (ii) issuable upon the exercise of the pre-funded warrants included within the pre-funded units sold in this offering and (iii) included in the option to purchase additional securities.
+The underwriter warrants will be exercisable immediately and will have a term of five years from the effective date of the registration statement of which this prospectus is a part and an exercise price per share equal to 125% of the public offering price for the shares sold in this offering.
+Pursuant to FINRA Rule 5110(g), the Underwriter's Warrants and any shares issued upon exercise of the Underwriter's Warrants shall not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the date of effectiveness or commencement of sales of this offering, except the transfer of any security: (i) by operation of law or by reason of our reorganization; (ii) to any FINRA member firm participating in the offering and the officers or partners thereof, if all securities so transferred remain subject to the lock-up restriction set forth above for the remainder of the time period; (iii) if the aggregate amount of our securities held by the underwriter or related persons do not exceed 1% of the securities being offered; (iv) that is beneficially owned on a pro-rata basis by all equity owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and the participating members in the aggregate do not own more than 10% of the equity in the fund; or (v) the exercise or conversion of any security, if all securities remain subject to the lock-up restrict